ibm-cloud-docs/CDN/how-to.md

 **Step 3:**

 Enter standard unix path syntax to indicate which file you would like to purge, then select the **Purge** button.
 Purge is allowed only for a single file at this time.
+Please see [this FAQ](faq.html#what-are-the-rules-for-the-path-string-for-purge-) for more details on what syntax is allowed for the Purge path.

 **Step 4:**